ElliotWChan/ElliotWChan.github.io/_posts/publications/2026-01-16-Complacency.md

 could have done any other route.
 Now, it feels like I spent too long working on that, and not long enough figuring out who I am outside of that.

-## Bristol
+I ended up interviewing for an interesting postdoc position.
+I accepted the job 2 hours later.
+The next few weeks were a blur.
+I submitted my thesis, spent 2 weeks living in hotels trying to find a flat, and moved at the start of August.
+Bristol was not on my radar at all at the time, and I find myself still here 2 and a half years later.
+September 1<sup>st</sup> I passed my PhD viva, and that weekend I fully moved out of the city I called home for 7 years.
+I love York, I visit often, but I was ready to leave a lot of baggage behind.
+A new job, moving to Bristol, 'moving on', it felt exciting.

-Bristol has never quite felt like a home for me.
+And then, Bristol never quite felt like a home for me.
 Initially I think I was resistant because of how huge a change it was, a completely different city to York.
 The uncertainty of my postdoc was not helpful here.
-Meant to end in April 2024, a patchwork of multiple 3-6 month extensions just about kept me around 11 more months.
-Throughout this, I remember just a feeling of waiting it out until I could leave.
+Meant to end in April 2024, a patchwork of 3-6 month extensions just about kept me around.
+Throughout this, I just had a feeling of waiting it out until I could leave.

-By March 2025 it looked like I was actually, finally, about to be done in Bristol.
-No more funding.
-Yet by coincidence, my current boss found he had some spare funding for 18 months and he was interested in my work.
-My interview was brief, I was offered the job pretty much on the spot, and once again I found myself a Bristol postdoc (until September 2026).

 ## On Pause